-To earn a degree, each student must meet the minimum course requirements as specified by the department concerned.
-A student's degree requirements, including sequence requirements, are those stated in the catalog in the year in which she/he is admitted to Mills.
+To earn a degree, each student must meet the minimum course requirements as specified by the department.
+A student's degree requirements, including sequence requirements, are those stated in the catalog in the term in which she/he is admitted to Mills.
 Master's degree candidates must take a minimum of 4 course credits at the 200 level toward the total required for the degree.
 For these students, some advanced upper-division work (100 level) may be accepted by the department.
 Candidates for the credential enroll in courses at the 300 level; doctoral degree candidates enroll in courses at the 400 level.
 Post-baccalaureate certificate students enroll in courses at the undergraduate level.

 All graduate students should consult the departmental or program listing for information regarding appropriate course levels and complete degree requirements.